-On December 30, 2013, CHP donated 100% of its membership interest in the Foundation to the Foundation's Board of Directors.
-The Foundation then, on December 30, 2013, acquired a 100% membership interest in the Community from CHP (see Note 10).
-As a result, the Community was a wholly-owned subsidiary of the Foundation.
-Effective February 24, 2015, a Member Substitution agreement was executed between Laurel Lake Retirement Community Foundation, Inc. and Laurel Lake Retirement Community, Inc. As a result, Laurel Lake Retirement Community, Inc. became the sole member of Laurel Lake Retirement Community Foundation, Inc.
+Effective February 24, 2015, a Member Substitution agreement was executed between Laurel Lake Retirement Community Foundation, Inc. and Laurel Lake Retirement Community, Inc. As a result, Laurel Lake Retirement Community, Inc. became the sole member of Laurel Lake Retirement Community Foundation, Inc. Included in these financial statements are the 2014 amounts which reflect the Foundation as the sole member of the Community.